 - Blue point

-As you can see, that’s quite a list of possible combinations so it makes sense that grey Siberian cats are not as rare as the white Siberian cat for example.
+As you can see, that’s quite a list of possible combinations so it makes sense that grey Siberian cats are not as rare as other colorations, such as the white Siberian cat.

 Grey Siberian cat personality